 FOURTEEN is a leading specialist family law set with a national reputation.
 We undertake high quality work for a wide client base, which includes private client and legal aid solicitors, large city firms and local authorities.
 We have occupied a prominent position in the London legal market for many years.

 We have dedicated practice teams for children, family finance, Court of Protection and international family law.
-Many of our members are public access qualified and some undertake mediation and arbitration.
-A number of our former members now have senior judicial posts.
+Many of our members are public-access qualified and some undertake mediation and arbitration.

-Pupillage at FOURTEEN is a fulfilling and fun whilst preparing you for a life at the family bar.
-We offer one 12-month pupillage each year.
+Pupillage at FOURTEEN is fulfilling and fun whilst preparing you for a life at the Family Bar.
+We offer up to two 12-month pupillages each year.
 Our pupils have the opportunity to see all areas of family law.
-Each pupil will have three pupil supervisors during their year and will be expected to accompany other members of chambers to Court on a regular basis.
+Each pupil will have three pupil supervisors during their year and will be expected to accompany other members of Chambers to court on a regular basis.